jamisonv93/Schedule-Creator/README.md

 ## Description

-This is a schedule creator for students at UNC Greensboro.
+A schedule builder for students at UNC Greensboro.
 It can help you quickly visualize available weekly schedules and export CRNs for registration.